althearao/local-voice-ai-agent/README.md

 # Using Speech to Text for Input

-In addition to typing input, this project also supports speech input using Moonshine Speech-to-Text (STT).
+In addition to typing input, this project also supports voice input using Moonshine Speech-to-Text (STT).

 The following scripts support microphone input: